basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/configuration-reference.md

 VM](http://www.erlang.org/) on which both Riak and Riak CS run.
-These settings are listed in the [Riak documentation](http://docs.basho.com/riak/1.4.12/ops/advanced/configs/configuration-files/#Configuring-Your-code-vm-args-code-)
-Reference#Erlang-VM-Settings]] section below.
-All other settings are managed through `app.config`, which is divided up into the following
+These settings are listed in the [Riak documentation](http://docs.basho.com/riak/1.4.12/ops/advanced/configs/configuration-files/#Configuring-Your-code-vm-args-code-) section below.
+All other settings are managed through `app.config`, which is divided up into the following sections:
-sections:

 * `riak_cs` --- Most settings are housed in this section of the file
 * `webmachine` --- Settings related to